May 14, 1984

 We decided to hold back on mileage the first few days.
 Even though we rode plenty of times that spring, we didn’t train on loaded touring bikes.
 What they say about the last week of training being the first week on the bicycle tour is true.

-We stopped at the Shirley Plantation about 10 miles our campsite.
+We stopped at the Shirley Plantation about 10 miles from our campsite.
 It was our first roadside attraction on the trip.
 We took a guided group tour of the old manse, and laughed when a guy commented, “How about that,” after every uninteresting fact recited by the tour guide.

 Later we pedaled through the Civil War Seven-Day Battleground.
 Markers along the road showed the troop movements and there was a visitors center snuggled in the woods.
 This was McClellan vs. Stonewall Jackson.
 5,000 dead.
 It was considered a draw.